-a.
-Any type of home study assesses the following:
+- a.
+Any type of home study assesses the following: - siblings. - Jiiriys. - (2) The physical environment provides for safe and reasonable accommodations for the child.

-siblings.

-(1) The caregiver(s) are able to provide a safe and nurturing environment for a child or child.
+(1) The caregiver(s) are able to provide a safe and nurturing environment for a child or